Hospice and Palliative Medicine Fellowship Program

 Didactics, Research, and Quality Improvement

 Fellows will have dedicated time one-half day per week fully devoted to didactic learning sessions and time set aside for research, quality improvement projects, and publication interests.
-Didactics will cover the gambit of palliative topics from pain management 101 to ketamine, from symptom management of nausea to constipation and pruritis, from communication 101 to evidence-based tips on managing conversations, from self-care to compassion fatigue.
-With this dedicated time, fellows can work on case report or other publications, submissions of poster presentations or to speak at conferences, and original research or quality improvement projects too.
+Didactics will cover the gambit of palliative topics from pain management 101 to ketamine, from symptom management of nausea to constipation and pruritis, from communication 101 to evidence-based tips on managing conversations, and from self-care to compassion fatigue.
+With this dedicated time, fellows can work on case reports or other publications, submissions of poster presentations or to speak at conferences, and original research or quality improvement projects too.

 How to Apply